welaika/wordmove/index.md

 ### SSH

 * You need `rsync` on your machine; as far as we know it's already installed on OS X and Linux.
-* if you want to use your SSH public key for authentication,just delete the `production.ssh.password` field in your `Movefile`.
+* if you want to use your SSH public key for authentication,just delete the `production.ssh.password` field in your `movefile.yml`.
 Easy peasy.
 * writing the password inside the move file was and is somewhat supported, but **we discourage this practice** in favor of password-less authentication with pub key.
 Read [here](https://github.com/welaika/wordmove/wiki/%5Bdeprecated%5D-SSH-password-inside-Movefile) for old informations.

 ### FTP